 - heart problems

-Diabetes can occur at any time.
 There are certain risk factors for both type 1 and type 2 diabetes.
-This is not an exhaustive list, and even adults can end up with type 1 diabetes, though it is infrequent.
+This isn’t an exhaustive list, and even adults can develop type 1 diabetes, though it’s rare.

 |Type||Who is at risk|

 You may experience one or more of the warning signs associated with diabetes.
-If you do, contact your doctor for an appointment.
+If you do, it’s important to contact your doctor for an appointment.

-You may also discover a diabetes diagnosis after visiting the doctor for another condition or for routine blood work.
+You may also discover a diabetes diagnosis after visiting your doctor for another condition or for routine blood work.

-If you suspect you may have diabetes, make an appointment with your doctor.
-They will want to know:
+If you make an appointment with your doctor due to diabetes warning signs, they will want to know: